snblaise/Migrating-a-corporate-data-center-workload-to-aws/README.md

 ![Alt text](<SCREENSHORTS/Editing Security group to allow traffice to the EC2 application over the internet..png>)

-**tep 3 Creating DB RDS**
+**Step 3 Creating DB RDS**

 The RDS instance will host our database securely in the AWS cloud, and proper configuration is essential for data integrity. such secure connectivity to it by not opening any connectivity to it from the public.

 *• RDS | Create database
 • Standard create